The #1 Misconception About Tinnitus Treatment

 What about constant loud tinnitus?

 Constant loud tinnitus is also consistent with the migraine reaction.
 Migraine is a threshold condition, meaning symptoms occur when neural activity crosses a certain threshold.
+With periodic loud tinnitus, you move above and below this threshold.
+However, with constantly loud tinnitus, it indicates that you are consistently above the threshold.

 Through targeted medical interventions, we can help bring your neural activity back below this threshold, reducing the perceived loudness of your tinnitus.